 Orichalcum armor doesn’t look like much: a few plates of orichalcum riveted to a cloth or leather jerkin or simply tied on with straps.
 However, each plate contributes to a field of protective Metal Qi.

 Each armor assembly has an Armor Rating (AR) from 1 to 10.
-When attacked, the wearer rolls a number of dice equal to the AR; each success blocks a point of Damage before applying it to Metal Qi, Earth Qi, or Health Points.
+When attacked, the wearer rolls a number of dice equal to the AR; each success blocks a point of Damage before applying it to Metal Qi, Earth Qi, or Chaos points.
 (For simplicity, assume NPC orichalcum armor blocks AR/3 points, rounded down.)

-Given the expense of orichalcum armor – more per AP than weapons per Capacity – most adventurers prefer to assemble their armor piecemeal over time.
+Given the expense of orichalcum armor – more per AR than weapons per Capacity – most adventurers prefer to assemble their armor piecemeal over time.

 Each round of combat, the following happens: